 AVCon is organised by an elected team, who manage, and work with an organising committee.
 The elected members are voted in by the Team AVCon Incorporated Membership at the end of each year.

-The membership of this organisation consists of a group of past and present volunteers who in the past have shown their dedication to making AVCON a success.
-The members of Team AVCon Inc. are truly interested in anime and video games; if they weren’t organising the Festival, they would be attendees!
-This interest gives them the passion to make AVCON the best it can be, and also ensures that AVCON remains a Festival for the fans.
+The membership of the organisation consists of a group of past and present volunteers who have shown their dedication to making AVCon a success.
+The members of Team AVCon Incorporated are truly interested in anime, video games and Japanese culture.
+This interest gives them the passion to make AVCon the best it can be, and also ensures that AVCon remains a festival for the fans.

 The Team AVCon Elect is a four member team elected at the Annual General Meeting by the membership of the organisation.
 The Elect appoints the Committee and guides the overall direction of the organisation and Festival.